 Test Without Hardware

-Use this workflow when you want to learn MatchPatch without connecting a Helix.
+Use this workflow when you want to learn MatchPatch without connecting a Helix or Pod Go.

 This is the safest first run.
 It lets you practice opening files, selecting presets, starting measurement, reading the table, and saving.